-- FORKLIFT: Insert both fingers in the mouth folding back the tongue until you have a clear view of the diamond.
+- FORKLIFT: Insert both pointer fingers under the tongue, folding back the tongue until you have a clear view of the diamond.
 Then use both index fingers to push the tongue back towards the airway, unfolding and lengthening the diamond.
 Hold for 5 seconds.
 Repeat 3 times.
 The key to success of this stretch is that your fingers are placed close enough to the diamond (fingers together) so that they do not separate and slip off of the tongue.
-If your fingers separate and go on either side of the diamond, your lifting pressure will be directed at the sides of the tongue and not at the diamond. - 2.
-C-STRETCH: With one finger propping up the tongue, please your other finger in the middle of the diamond, turn your fingers sideways, and use a lifting/swiping motion up and down along the vertical length of the wound.
-Try to keep the diamond as deep as possible.
+If your fingers separate and go on either side of the diamond, your lifting pressure will be directed at the sides of the tongue and not at the diamond. - C-STRETCH: With one finger propping up the tongue, place your other finger on the tongue side of the alveolar ridge (behind where the lower 2 central incisors are or would be).
+Turn your finger sideways and use a lifting/swiping motion up and down along the vertical length of the wound from the base of the lower jaw to the tip of the tongue.
+Try to keep the diamond as open and as deep as possible.
 Use a lifting motion when you sweep through the diamond to separate the horizontal fold across the diamond.
-Make sure your finger starts within the diamond when doing this stretch.
-This stretch should not be forceful or rough within the wound. - 3.
-CORKSCREWS: Place your index fingers on wound side of the diamond (do not touch the diamond), and gently massage the floor of the mouth between the diamond and lower jaw.
-Then repeat on the opposite side of the tongue to massage the floor of the mouth.
+This stretch should not be forceful or rough within the wound. - CORKSCREWS: Place your index finger under the tongue between the inside of the lower jaw and the diamond (do not touch the diamond).
+Gently massage the floor of the mouth between the diamond and lower jaw.
+Then repeat on the opposite side of the tongue.
 This relaxes the musculature of the floor of the mouth.
 It is safe to use more pressure with these stretches because the stretch is not directly on the wound.